d9pouces/Moneta/doc/source/debian.rst

     * package all dependencies,
     * package Moneta,
     * install all packages and Moneta, prepare a simple configuration to test.

+However, they require `DebTools <https://debtools.readthedocs.org/en/latest/>`_ to build all dependency packages.

 If everything is ok, you can copy all the .deb packages to your private mirror or to the destination server.
 The configuration is set in `/etc/moneta/settings.ini`.